Extremal Fitting Problems for Conjunctive Queries: Introduction

+In this paper, we study variants of the fitting problem for \emph{conjunctive queries} (CQs), a class of relational database queries that is of fundamental importance in data management.
+They correspond to the ``select-from-where'' fragment of SQL and to the ``select-project-join'' (SPJ) fragment of relational algebra.
+They are also precisely the queries that can be expressed in first-order logic without using disjunction, negation or universal quantification.

 When a fitting CQ exists, in general it need not be unique up to equivalence.
-In fact, there may be infinitely many pairwise non-equivalent fitting CQs.
-However, the fitting CQs form a \emph{convex set}: whenever two CQs $q_1, q_2$ fit a set of labeled examples, then the same holds for every CQ $q$ with $q_1\subseteq q \subseteq q_2$, where ``$\subseteq$'' denotes query containment.
+In fact, there may be infinitely many pairwise non-equivalent fitting CQs, even in very simple and practically relevant cases.
+However, the fitting CQs form a \emph{convex set}: whenever two CQs $q_1, q_2$ fit a set of labeled examples, then the same holds for every CQ $q$ with $q_1\subseteq q \subseteq q_2$, where ``$\subseteq$'' denotes query containment (i.e., $q\subseteq q'$ holds if $q(I)\subseteq q'(I)$ for all database instances $I$).
 Maximal elements of this convex set can be viewed as ``most-general'' fitting CQs, while minimal elements can be viewed as ``most-specific'' fitting CQs.
-The set of all most-general and all most-specific fitting CQs (when they exist), can thus be viewed as natural representatives of the entire set of fitting CQs, c.f.~the version-space representation theorem used in machine learning~\cite[Chapter 2.5]{Mitchell97}.
+The set of all most-general and all most-specific fitting CQs (when they exist) can thus be viewed as natural representatives of the entire set of fitting CQs, similarly to the version-space representation theorem used in machine learning~\cite[Chapter 2.5]{Mitchell97}.
 In the context of automatic feature generation mentioned above, it would thus be natural to compute all extremal fitting CQs and add them as features, especially when infinitely many fitting CQs exist.
 Likewise, in query refinement tasks where the aim is to construct a modified query that excludes unwanted answers or includes missing answers (cf.~\cite{Tran2014:reverse}), it is also natural to ask for a most-general, respectively, most-specific fitting query.